javaGuruBY/rpaS2/homework/english/Owa_E/lesson1/grammar_done.md

 10. Does his wife having coffee at the moment?
 11. Let’s go for a walk.
 It doesn't rain.
 12. Look!
 The boys are comming home.
-13. Does Maila likes Chinese food?
+13. Does Maila like Chinese food?
 14. My grandmother doesn't work).
 She is on pension.
 15. What is your brother watching now?
 16. Where do you live?